 The two meeting room(s) each hold up to 25 people (50 is the maximum capacity for the large space).
 Each has a teaching station with touchscreen, and two large TV monitors.
 There is a telecom system, and Webex video conferencing can be set up for TCC and VB meetings.
 The phone is for security and internal (TCC) calls only.

-The four (4) Library Classrooms provide the venue for library instruction classes to support the academic programs of the college.
+The three (3) Library Classrooms provide the venue for library instruction classes to support the academic programs of the college.
 The College shall have the sole responsibility of scheduling the Library Classrooms.
 However, the City may have access to the Library Classrooms to meet the lifelong learning needs of the general public on a not-to-interfere basis with the academic needs of the College.

 L-202

-23 seats with PCs; 1 ADA desk with PC; teaching station with touchscreen and document camera; videoconferencing via Webex can be set up with advance notice; security phone, internal phone; whiteboard
+23 seats with PCs; 1 ADA desk with PC; teaching station with touchscreen and document camera; security phone, internal phone; whiteboard

 L-206

-36 flexible seats for collaborative learning; 1 ADA desk; 40 iPads that can be customized with 1 week's notice; teaching station with touchscreen and document camera; videoconferencing via Webex can be set up with advance notice; security phone, internal phone; whiteboard
+36 flexible seats for collaborative learning; 1 ADA desk; teaching station with touchscreen and document camera; security phone, internal phone; whiteboard

 L-209

-34 seats with PCs; 1 ADA desk with PC; teaching station with touchscreen and document camera; videoconferencing via Webex can be set up with advance notice; security phone, internal phone, 2 whiteboards on walls, whiteboard easels
+29 seats with PCs; 1 ADA desk with PC; teaching station with touchscreen and document camera; security phone, internal phone, 2 whiteboards on walls

 The Joint-Use Digital Media Lab (L-123) is available to the public during working hours by reservation.